Categories enriched over symmetric closed multicategories: Introduction

 \subsection{Lax symmetric monoidal categories and functors: recollection}

 We reproduce definition of lax symmetric monoidal categories from \cite[Definition~2.5]{BesLyuMan-book} (see also \cite[Definition~1.2.14]{Lyu-sqHopf} for symmetric monoidal categories and \cite{DayStreet-subst}, \cite[Definition~3.1.1]{math.CT/0305049}) in a simplified form.
 Namely, instead of considering all finite sets we contend ourselves with the category \(\cS_\sk\)of finite ordinals \(\mb n=\{1<\dots<n\}\) and arbitrary maps of those.
+The adjective `lax' is chosen so that a multicategory \(\wh\cv\) could be produced from a lax symmetric monoidal category $\cv$.
+This agrees with \cite{BesLyuMan-book}, however, some authors including Day and Street \cite{DayStreet-subst} and Leinster \cite[Definition~3.1.1]{math.CT/0305049} would use `oplax' instead.

-\begin{definition} A \emph{lax symmetric monoidal category} $(\cv,\tens_\cv^I,\lambda_\cv^f)$ consists of the following data: \begin{enumerate} \item A category $\cv$. \item A functor $\tens^I=\tens_\cv^I:\cv^I\to\cv$, for every set $I\in\Ob\cs_\sk$.
-In particular, a map \(\tens_\cv^I:\prod_{i\in I}\cv(X_i,Y_i)\to\cv(\tens^{i\in I}X_i,\tens^{i\in I}Y_i)\) is given.
-It is required that $\tens^{\mb1}=\tens_\cv^{\mb1}:\cv^{\mb1}\to\cv$ is the identification of \(\cv^{\mb1}\) and $\cv$.
+\begin{definition} A \emph{lax symmetric monoidal category} $(\cv,\tens_\cv^I,\lambda_\cv^f)$ consists of the following data: \begin{enumerate} \item A category $\cv$. \item A functor $\tens^I=\tens_\cv^I\:\cv^I\to\cv$, for every set $I\in\Ob\cs_\sk$.
+In particular, a map \(\tens_\cv^I\:\prod_{i\in I}\cv(X_i,Y_i)\to\cv(\tens^{i\in I}X_i,\tens^{i\in I}Y_i)\) is given.
+It is required that $\tens^{\mb1}=\tens_\cv^{\mb1}\:\cv^{\mb1}\to\cv$ is the identification of \(\cv^{\mb1}\) and $\cv$.

-For a map $f:I\to J$ in $\Mor\cS_\sk$ introduce a functor $\tens^f=\tens^f_\cv:\cv^I\to\cv^J$ which to a function $X:I\to\Ob\cv$, $i\mapsto X_i$ assigns the function \(J\to\Ob\cv\), \(j\mapsto\tens^{i\in f^{-1}(j)}X_i\).
+For a map $f\:I\to J$ in $\Mor\cS_\sk$ introduce a functor $\tens^f=\tens^f_\cv\:\cv^I\to\cv^J$ which to a function $X\:I\to\Ob\cv$, $i\mapsto X_i$ assigns the function \(J\to\Ob\cv\), \(j\mapsto\tens^{i\in f^{-1}(j)}X_i\).
 The linear order on $f^{-1}(j)$ is induced by the embedding \(f^{-1}(j)\hookrightarrow I\).
-The functor $\tens^f_\cv:\cv^I\to\cv^J$ acts on morphisms via the map
+The functor $\tens^f_\cv\:\cv^I\to\cv^J$ acts on morphisms via the map

 \item A morphism of functors